Little did I know the funny mistake I was about to make.

 “I’m not sick…,” nice one, Jenni.
 But I didn’t know what else to say as my Cherry Pepsi dripped from her face!

 I continued to apologize profusely and lamely offered her a wet wipe.
-I didn’t know what else to do to fix the mistake.
+I wanted so badly to take back this mistake, but the damage was done.

 With a dazed look, she shook her head and said they had wipes.
 Then we parted ways with my embarrassed apologies still hanging in the air.